junxit/us-congress-bills-117/bill.md

 >       - **(iv)** all indirect greenhouse gas emissions that are attributable to assets owned or managed, including assets that are partially owned or managed, by the covered issuer.
 >     - **(I)** *Fossil fuel reserves* The term fossil fuel reserves has the meaning given the term reserves under the final rule of the Commission titled “Modernization of Oil and Gas Reporting” (74 Fed.
 Reg.
 2158; published January 14, 2009).
 >     - **(J)** *Greenhouse gas* The term greenhouse gas—
->       - **(i)** means carbon dioxide, hy­dro­fluo­ro­car­bons, methane, nitrous oxide, per­fluo­ro­car­bons, sulfur hexafluoride, nitrogen triflouride, and chlorofluorocarbons;
+>       - **(i)** means carbon dioxide, hydrofluorocarbons, methane, nitrous oxide, perfluorocarbons, sulfur hexafluoride, nitrogen triflouride, and chlorofluorocarbons;
->       - **(ii)** includes any other an­thro­po­gen­i­cal­ly emitted gas that the Administrator of the Environmental Protection Agency determines, after notice and comment, to contribute to climate change; and
+>       - **(ii)** includes any other anthropogenically-emitted gas that the Administrator of the Environmental Protection Agency determines, after notice and comment, to contribute to climate change; and
->       - **(iii)** includes any other an­thro­po­gen­i­cal­ly emitted gas that the Intergovernmental Panel on Climate Change determines to contribute to climate change.
+>       - **(iii)** includes any other anthropogenically-emitted gas that the Intergovernmental Panel on Climate Change determines to contribute to climate change.
 >     - **(K)** *Greenhouse gas emissions* The term greenhouse gas emissions means the emissions of greenhouse gas, expressed in terms of metric tons of carbon dioxide equivalent.
 >     - **(L)** *Physical risks* The term physical risks means financial risks to long-lived fixed assets, locations, operations, or value chains that result from exposure to physical climate-related effects, including—
 >       - **(i)** increased average global temperatures and increased frequency of temperature extremes;